zhu-xlab/ML4Earth-Hackathon-2023/README.md

 # Important Links
 The hackathon rules are given [here](https://ml4earth23.devpost.com/)
+The following results are recommended to be presented:
+1. A comparison between the predicted flood extents and flood depths with the ground truth corresponding to water depths above 0m and 0.1m.
+2. For flood depth, it is advisable to use the Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) as quantitative measures to assess the difference between predicted values and true values.
+3. The comparison should focus on areas with water pixels.

 ## Input Data
 Topographical data are given [here](https://drive.google.com/drive/folders/1X7ZmEvx1KUwSlLCli47UYk9bxgrbLpmo?usp=drive_link)
 Gridded Manning coefficients are given [here](https://drive.google.com/drive/folders/1X7ZmEvx1KUwSlLCli47UYk9bxgrbLpmo?usp=drive_link)